Get thicker, fuller hair with dermatologist developed treatments

 B Vitamins

-A 2018 review highlights a link between hair loss and deficiencies in four B vitamins:
+A 2018 review highlighted a link between hair loss and deficiencies in four B vitamins:

 • Riboflavin (vitamin B2)